world-crawl-consortium/zcrawl/crawl-ref/docs/crawl_manual.rst

   Stealth also helps you make a very powerful first strike against a sleeping/resting monster who hasn't noticed you yet.
-This is most effective with a dagger, slightly less effective with other short blades and Felid claws, and less useful (although still by no means negligible) with any other weapon.
+This is most effective with a dagger, slightly less effective with other short blades and Feloid claws, and less useful (although still by no means negligible) with any other weapon.

   Stealth also improves some melee attacks against confused, distracted, or